Stacked glass payment cards with a peso symbol, sun rays motif, and Philippine flag

 Supported Exchanges & Wallets in Philippines

-COCA reaches the Philippines under global coverage with up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter), 0% FX, and 6% APY on stablecoin deposits.
-The non-custodial model keeps your USDC in your wallet until spending.
-For OFW families holding USDC between remittances, the 6% APY generates passive income on funds that would otherwise sit idle.
-Rewards are in COCA tokens.
+COCA reaches the Philippines under global coverage with up to 8% cashback (scaling with staked $COCA, 1% at free Starter), 0% FX, and 6% APY on stablecoin deposits.
+The non-custodial model keeps USDC in your wallet until spending.
+For OFW families holding USDC between remittance cycles, the APY generates passive income on idle balances.
+Rewards are paid in COCA tokens.

 Crypto.com serves Filipino users through its global platform with the full tier range.
-The Icy White tier adds crypto cards with airport lounges at NAIA Terminal 3 - useful for frequent OFW travelers.
+The Icy White tier adds airport lounge access at NAIA Terminal 3, useful for frequent OFW travelers returning home.
 Spotify and Netflix rebates at higher tiers add recurring value.

-ether.fi (3%) offers borrow-to-spend for ETH holders.
-At the Philippines' progressive rates (up to 35%), borrowing rather than selling avoids triggering BIR income tax on disposal gains.
+ether.fi at 3% offers borrow-to-spend for ETH holders, relevant at the Philippines' progressive rates up to 35%.
+Borrowing rather than selling avoids triggering BIR income tax on disposal gains.

 RedotPay offers stablecoin-native spending with instant virtual card activation (free) and a physical card option ($100).
 The Solana variant is popular across APAC crypto communities.